What is CBD? How is CBD extracted from hemp? Why do people use it? How CBD affects to humans’ body? Are there different types of CBD?

 Clever huh?
 In a lemon tree, the predominant terpene is Limonene.
 That citrusy sweet yet the sour smell is very similar to the scents of certain strains of cannabis, such as Lemon Haze and Gelato.
 Lavender's primary terpene is Linalool, and in pine tree's the terpene is Pinene.
 These terpenes used in aromatherapy, so they already seem to have healing properties.

-Cannabis is known for its unique and pungent smell (thanks terpenes!), and this has a significant role to play in how marijuana affects the body and mind.
+Cannabis is known for its unique and pungent smell (thanks terpenes!), and this has a significant role to play in how plant affects the body and mind.
 Cannabinoids are very active in summary with terpenes.
 This complex gives the famous "Entourage effect" on the human's body.
-In the case of CBD isolate (isolated 98 - 99.99% pure CBD) for example, terpenes in the complex are absent.
+The good example of "Entourage effect" may be present on Full Spectrum CBD Oils.

-- Liquid solvent extraction.
 This involves using a liquid solvent such as alcohol or butane to extract cannabinoids and terpenes from cannabis and hemp flowers.
 Solutions are significant at dissolving molecules and are incredibly efficient at dissolving cannabinoids.
 What makes a solvent extract unique is that the solution evaporates after the desired particles after the extraction process.
-The idea is to cook off the solution (yes, cooking a flammable liquid!) so you have only what you need - Cannabinoids, not plant and leaf matter.
+The idea is to cook off the solution so you have only what you need - Cannabinoids, not plant and leaf matter.
 Rick Simpson, who advocated for this method, has shown the world how easy it is to create this extract.
 But do not try this at home, it can be incredibly dangerous when heating the cannabinoid-rich solvent liquid.

 As the name suggests, this is the extract from the entire plant, all oils, terpenes, and cannabinoids - Including THC, but the levels of THC are usually very low, some say almost undetectable.
 Any CBD product sold in the UK has to contain less than 0.2% THC.